gdedrouas/Exchange-AD-Privesc/README.md

 # Exchange-AD-Privesc

-This repository will provide a few techniques and scripts regarding the impact of Microsoft Exchange deployment on Active Directory security.
+This repository provides a few techniques and scripts regarding the impact of Microsoft Exchange deployment on Active Directory security.
+This is a side project of [AD-Control-Paths](https://github.com/ANSSI-FR/AD-control-paths), an AD permissions auditing project to which I recently added some Exchange-related modules.

 ## General considerations